top of page

 • Downstream cardiometabolic stress

-Recognizing these interactions does not replace formal sleep diagnosis, but it enhances early detection and collaborative care.
+Recognizing these interactions does not replace formal sleep diagnosis.
+Instead, it enhances early detection and collaborative care.

 Comments